reactql/kit/README.md

 ## Docker

-A [Dockerfile](https://github.com/reactql/kit/blob/master/Dockerfile) is included, that will build, optimise and bundle a production-mode ReactQL web server, your static assets and client-side code -- making it trivial to deploy to production.
+An Alpine-based [Dockerfile](https://github.com/reactql/kit/blob/master/Dockerfile) is included, that will build, optimise and bundle a production-mode ReactQL web server, your static assets and client-side code -- making it trivial to deploy to production.

 Build as normal with: